Cherreads

 She stared at the last line longer than she had the night before.

 The reading had changed.
-Not the blank status — that was the same, Will alive and unreachable on the other side of a hundred thousand years of jungle.
-But the secondary line was moving faster than it had been.
+The status remained blank.
+Will was alive and unreachable on the other side of a hundred thousand years of jungle.
+But the secondary line was moving faster.
 Escalating implied direction.
-Implied momentum.
-Implied that whatever was happening to the bond on Will's end had shifted in the last few hours into something the System was actively trying to categorize.
+It implied momentum.
+Whatever was happening to the bond on Will's end had shifted in the last few hours into something the System was actively trying to categorize.

 She didn't know what had changed.
 She knew something had.